Pioneering a Digital Music Chart for Billboard Magazine

 16:33 – Mayfield describes the secret behind how Billboard measures non-copyrighted music.

-17:42 – The Digital Millennium Copyright Act and what the future holds for record companies pushing sales of physical product in an age where consumers are legally constrained by how they can consume.
+17:42 – The Digital Millennium Copyright Act and what the future holds for record companies pushing sales of physical products in an age where consumers are legally constrained by how they can consume.

 19:51 – Mayfield talks about the impact of digital distribution on major and independent record companies.